ecetter/plzexplain/softwarestacks.md

 # Software Stacks

-ICDS systems offer the entire user community availability to software at three software stack levels.
+The software stack on Roar Collab (RC) provides many software modules to the entire user community.
+There are two software stacks available on RC.

 - System software stack: contains software that is available to all users by default upon logging into the system without a need to load anything.
-- Central software stack: contains software that is available to all user by default, but the software modules must be loaded in order to access them.
+- Central software stack: contains software that is available to all users by default, but the software modules must be loaded in order to access them.
-- RISE software stack: not available to users by default, but once the RISE software stack is loaded, users can access software modules normally.

 ## Lmod

-Both the central and RISE software stacks use Lmod to package the available software.
+The central software stack uses [Lmod](https://lmod.readthedocs.io/en/latest/) to package the available software.
 Lmod is a useful tool for manager user software environments using environment modules that can be dynaically added or removed using module files.
 Lmod is hierarchical, so sub-modules can be nested under a module that is dependant upon.
-Lmod alters environment variables, most notably the *$PATH* variable, in order to make certain software packages reachable by the user environment.
+Lmod alters environment variables, most notably the `$PATH` variable, in order to make certain software packages reachable by the user environment.

 ### Useful Lmod Commands